SineVFX/LightningSystemsDoc/MeshRaycast.md

 ## Material Parameters

 Here is the description of the most tricky material parameters.
 Most parameters are named according to what they do to the material, but some require a more detailed explanation.
 Parameters sorted per shader name, you can see it on top of material when selected in the inspector.
+T

 ### General Material Parameters / DissolveParticleAdvanced: